WangYuw/Automate-the-Boring-Stuff/README.md

 	- **Rename Dates** : Renames filenames with American MM-DD-YYYY date format to Chinese YYYY-MM-DD.

 	- **Backup To Zip** : Copies an entire folder and its contents into a ZIP file whose filename increments.

+- Web Scraping

+	-  **Map It** : Launch a map in the browser using an address from the command line or clipboard

+	- **Search Google**: open 5 Google search results